This post may contain affiliate links. Read my disclosure policy.

 Tips for Success

-For melting the butter and chocolate, you want to use a double boiler and make sure the water is just at a simmer so that you don’t scorch the chocolate.
+- Be careful with the temperature.
+You’ll want to use a double boiler when melting the butter with the chocolate.
+Make sure the water is just at a simmer so that you don’t scorch the chocolate.
 Also, let the chocolate mixture cool just a bit.
 You can do this while you are beating the eggs and sugar.
-Then when you add it to the egg mixture, do so slowly while whisking constantly to avoid scrambling the eggs.
+When you add it to the egg mixture, do so slowly while whisking constantly to avoid scrambling the eggs.

-While we aren’t trying to achieve cakey brownies here, there is no baking powder, baking soda, or another leavening in this recipe.
-So in order to get just a bit of lift, you want to beat them for a couple of minutes to make it slightly thick and pale yellow.
-This ensures that the sugar is fully dissolved so you get that shiny top.
+- Beat the eggs long enough.
+While we aren’t trying to achieve cakey brownies here, there is no baking powder, baking soda, or other leavening agent in this recipe.
+To give the brownies lift, be sure to beat the eggs enough so that they’re slightly thick and pale yellow.
+This ensures that the sugar is fully dissolved for a glossy, crackly top.

-This step is definitely worth it to keep these uber-fudgy gluten free brownies from sticking to the pan.
+- Line the pan with parchment paper.
+This step is definitely worth it to keep these uber-fudgy gluten-free brownies from sticking to the pan.
 It also allows you to pull the brownies right out of the pan and cut them on a cutting board to get perfect squares instead of a mangled mess.

-- Add chips: Try stirring in a cup of chocolate chips, or even white chocolate chips or peanut butter chips before baking.
+- Add chocolate chips.
+Try stirring in a cup of chocolate chips, or even white chocolate chips or peanut butter chips, before baking.

-- Get nutty: You can also add toasted walnuts or pecans.
+- Toss in some nuts.
+You can also add toasted walnuts or pecans.

-- Make frosted brownies: Use either homemade vanilla frosting or chocolate frosting.
-Or for a delicous tangy flavor, try cream cheese frosting.
+- Make frosted brownies.
+Use either homemade vanilla frosting or chocolate frosting.
+Or, for a delicious, tangy flavor, try cream cheese frosting.

-- Grab some Oreos: Or your favorite gluten free chocolate sandwich cookies, stir them into the brownies, and make Gluten Free Oreo Frosting.
+- Grab some Oreos.
+Or round up your favorite gluten-free chocolate sandwich cookies, stir them into the brownies, and make gluten-free Oreo frosting.

 Serving Suggestions

-Of course, all you need to enjoy rich gluten free brownies is a glass of milk.
-But you can turn your brownies into an even more indulgent dessert.
+Of course, all you need to enjoy rich gluten-free brownies is a glass of milk.
+But you can turn your brownies into an even more indulgent dessert if you like.
+By the way… I’ll take one of the corner pieces.
+A bit of the edge, a bit of the middle, it’s the best of all worlds!

-- Add a sauce: A fruit sauce is a great pairing with the chocolate, like a drizzle of Raspberry Sauce.
+- Add a sauce.
+A fruit sauce is a great pairing with the chocolate, like a drizzle of raspberry sauce.
+Or go with a decadent caramel sauce.

-- Make brownie pops: Crumble those brownies, roll balls, dip them in chocolate, and make Brownie Pops.
+- Create brownie pops.
+Crumble those brownies, roll balls, dip them in chocolate, and make brownie pops.

 - Sheets of parchment paper make it easy to line the pans.